aditosoftware/vscode-liquibase/README.md

 ## View logs

-This extension write to the output.
+This extension writes to the output.
 It can be viewed by executing the command `Output: Focus on Output View` and then selecting the channel _"Liquibase"_.

 Logs will be also written to a log folder on your OS.
-You can reach the log folder by executing the command `Developer: Open Extension Logs Folder` and then navigating to the liquibase folder.
+You can reach the log folder by executing the command `Developer: Open Extension Logs Folder` and then navigating to the folder containing the log files.